Bemmu/wirecard_email_parser/README.md

 and all of your settlements in the settlements directory.
 In addition you'll have invoices.json which has all the invoices in JSON-format and similarly for settlements.json.

+After you attempt to use the app, you may encounter an error such as "[ALERT] Please log in via your web browser".
+This can happen if gmail determines that the access looked suspicious.
+In that case go check your email, you should have a message from Google with an "allow" button inside of it.

 ## Supported messages

 Currently two types of messages are supported: